Interstate 440 (North Carolina): Route description

 I-440 begins on the western side of Raleigh at an interchange between I-40/US 1/US 64 (exits 1A and 1B), heading northeast concurrently with US 1.
 US 1/US 64 continues to the southwest on the same freeway.
 The freeway has an interchange with Jones Franklin Road (exit 1C) just over 0.5 mi from its western terminus.
 Continuing northeast, the freeway runs between residential neighborhoods and has a partial interchange with Melbourne Road (exit 1D).
-Exit 2 provides access Western Boulevard, a major arterial road that connects west Raleigh with north Cary.
+Exit 2 provides access to Western Boulevard, a major arterial road that connects west Raleigh with north Cary.
 From there, the freeway slowly begins to turn toward the north and completes the turn after a partial cloverleaf interchange with NC 54 (Hillsborough Street) at exit 3.
 North of that interchange, the freeway continues west of Meredith College and east of North Carolina State University's Centennial Biomedical Campus.
 East of there, exit 4 is a cloverleaf interchange with Wade Avenue, which provides access to Lenovo Center and Carter–Finley Stadium.
 The freeway turns slightly to the northeast to have an interchange with Lake Boone Trail (exit 5).
 Approaching US 70, the freeway makes another slight turn toward the northeast.
 An incomplete interchange at exit 6 serves Ridge Road directly before the US 70 cloverleaf interchange at exit 7.
 From there, the freeway turns to the east and runs between more neighborhoods in the North Hills area of Raleigh.
 After an interchange with Six Forks Road (exit 8), which provides access to the North Hills shopping center, I-440 turns southeasterly.